Michaelangel007/easing/README.md

 `InOut` where we "stitch" together both the `In` and `Out` into one _continuous_ function.

-This means:
+This means we need to move 2 points:

 * The end-point   of `In`  is <0.5,0.5>
 * The start-point of `Out` is <0.5,0.5>

-In order to do this we need 4 pre-requisites:
+This requires 5 pre-requisites:

 1. Scale the `In` height (`y`) by 1/2.